jonnerd154/StargateProject-software/install/install_wizard_README.md

 ```
 http://stargate.local
 ```
-- FAQ: `What if I have multiple stargates on my network?
-Or want to call it something different?`
+- *"What if I have multiple stargates on my network?
+Or want to call it something different?"*"
   - You can change the hostname with a simple command.
-Replace YOURHOSTNAME with your new name (no symbols!
+In the command below, replace `YOURHOSTNAME` with your desired name for this gate (no symbols!
 Only A-z and 0-9).
 DO NOT include the `.local` part.:
   ```
   sudo raspi-config nonint do_hostname YOURHOSTNAME
   ```